So you’re wondering how to make an online portfolio.

 Step 2: Make the Introduction Brief

 As tough as this might sound, people really don’t care much about who you are until they see what you’re capable of (ie. until they see your work).
 For that reason, we want to keep the introduction brief.

 A good photo of yourself (can be in the background of the page) + your name + a one-liner of what you do

 This really is everything that people need to know about you at this point.

-Oh, and one more thing, don’t get tricked into using loading screens.
+Oh, and one more thing – don’t get tricked into using loading screens.
 This only makes the experience worse for the person reading.
-Again, you need to provide real information as quickly as possible.
+You need to provide real information as quickly as possible.

 Here’s how to get things right:

 a) Showcase Just Your Best Work, Not All of Your Work

 Including every little project is one of the most common mistakes that people make when building a portfolio.